StringerMus/pinch-app/README.md

 ![posts](media/posts/comments.JPG)

 ### Responsive
-When the screen width becomes less than 768px, the page becomes a single column and like other pages - The post detail moves under the image and the Popular Items moves to the top of the page as a list of 3.
+If the width of the screen is less than 768px, this change the layout of the page.
+The page turns into a single column - The posts details moves underneath the image.
+After the width reduces less than 992px, the popular items section will move under the search bar and it will change to a list of three.

 ## List item